jonascheng/docker-demo/consul-redis-sentinel/README.md

 #### How to validate?

 1. Only validate after "Run Bench", and wait a while to make sure database in sync
-2. Connect to each patroni service via port 6379
+2. Connect to each redis service via port 6379
 3. Execute command to check key counts
 4. Expect equal count from all redis services